null-talisman/robin-nill/README.md

   - Robinhood user credentials are now stored in a .env file and read into my_stocks.py.
   - Removed the password for test Gmail account I had in here (youngnillatest@gmail.com).
   - Old prices are pulled from update.txt and compared against current prices when my_stocks.py runs.
   - If a significant change is detected (>= or <= 5% at the moment) then a note will be written to news.txt.
-For example:
+For example (fake numbers):
     Significant change detected
     Stock: NFLX
     Current Price: 576.0